 - Sit down in front of the deceased person and pray

 - When the monks are chanting and during the water-pouring ceremony, feel free to join.
 You may or may not want to put your hands in a praying position, depending on your own beliefs.
+Simply observing quietly and following the lead of those around you is fully accepted.
+Also Thai families are generally welcoming and will guide you through the process if needed.

 After the ceremony, it’s also common to take a picture with the family of the deceased in front of the coffin and a picture of the deceased person.
 Do not smile unless the family of the deceased smile.